ADAH-EviDENce/evidence/README.md

 ## Documentation for users

-## Running the demo on Windows
+## Running the demonstration on Windows

-The repository contains a demonstration corpus and model.
+The repository contains a demonstration including a corpus and a model.
 The demonstration allows you the explore the features of this software without supplying your own corpus.

 Prerequisites: